 Another issue that could be affecting the air-fuel ratio is a bad MAF sensor.
 The mass airflow sensor ensures that the right amount of fuel gets mixed with the air entering the combustion chamber.

 When the MAF sensor fails, it could read the wrong amount of airflow entering the system, causing more or less fuel to be added than necessary.
 What you are left with is black smoke from unburned fuel and a long list of other problems.

 If you are lucky, it is often enough to clean the MAF sensor carefully with an electronic cleaner.
-But you need to be very careful so you will not damage the sensor.
+But you need to be very careful so you do not damage the sensor.

 Symptoms of Bad MAF Sensor